2028 Queensland local elections: Mayors and single-member wards

 All 77 councils use optional preferential voting (OPV) for mayoral elections.
 Under this system, voters are only required to vote for one candidates, although they can choose to preference other candidates.

 In the 22 councils that use single-member wards (including Brisbane, Gold Coast and Townsville) OPV is also used.

 Multi-member wards

 Only Ipswich uses multi-member wards, with four two-member wards (resulting in eight total councillors).

 No form of preferential voting is in place, with plurality block voting − also referred to as first-past-the-post by the ECQ − instead used.
 Voters are only required to mark the same amount of candidates as there are positions to be elected (in the case of Ipswich, two candidates).

 Undivided councils

 54 councils are undivided, meaning they do not use any forms of wards and all councillors are elected to a single area representing the entire council.

 Plurality block voting is used for these councils.

+Composition changes before elections

 Party changes before elections

 As of October 2024, two councillors have joined a party before the 2028 elections.